ajeetblog/blog/_posts/2019-07-05-AzDoVariablesq.md

 ### **Runtime variables**

-Runtime variables play an important role and provide a dynamic nature to your pipeline.
+Runtime variables play an important role and provide a dynamic nature to your pipelines.

 You can leverage this feature where you need to get the keys, generated as the output of the one task and required as input in other tasks/s.